Skip to Content

 Not quite what you are looking for?
 Check out other system setups here: https://www.explorist.life/solarwiringdiagrams

-Note from Nate: It’s no secret that Battle Born Batteries and Victron Energy are sponsors of the work we do here at EXPLORIST.life.
+Note from Nate: It’s no secret that Battle Born Batteries and Victron Energy are sponsors of the work I do here at EXPLORIST.life.
 Both of those brands make top of the line, high-end equipment and in my opinion, is worth every penny.

 BUT… I have seen time and time again people trying to design systems with less expensive equipment to fit within their budgets (rightfully so.
 I get that.) but struggle with budget-friendly system design including proper fusing, wire sizes, fuse choices, busbars, component placement, switches, and everything else necessary to build a high-end system.
 This is why I’ve made this diagram.